Resources to help you embody a sense of awake and connected wisdom

 Rather than seeing awakening as a linear process that we go through like other maps, this table gives us a framework for connecting to whatever experience we are having in this moment with more sensitivity, clarity and compassion.
 That process allows us to open to new parts of experience, which is essentially what awakening is.

-If you haven’t before, it may be worth reading my blog post on imaginal practice, if you want to understand that aspect of meditation better.
+If you haven’t before, it may be worth reading my guide on imaginal practice, if you want to understand that aspect of meditation better.

 All of Experience